deckhouse/deckhouse/docs/documentation/pages/SECURITY_SOFTWARE_SETUP.md

 kesl-control --set-settings 4 --add-exclusion /var/log/pods
 ```

-Note: You might receive a notification that some directories does not exist, but the rule will be added - this is normal.
+_Note:_ when adding, a notification may be shown that some directories do not exist.
+The rule will still be added (this is expected behavior).

-### Task 11 "System Integrity Monitoring”
+### Task 11.
+System Integrity Monitoring

-Add Deckhouse directories to exclusions by executing the following commands:
+Exclude Deckhouse directories from analysis by running the following commands:

 ```shell
 kesl-control --set-settings 11 --add-exclusion /etc/cni